NewA Turing Award winner independently verified our exact workflow →

 developers who want an AI to do everything for them. pane isn't an agent — it's the cockpit you fly them from. if you want a magic button that writes your whole app, that's not us. if you want to orchestrate multiple agents, review their work, and ship with confidence — that's pane.

-because you look through a pane to see what's happening. each session is a pane into an agent's work. also, it's short, easy to type, and the domain runpane.com was available. run pane. get it?
+because you look through a pane to see what's happening. each pane is a window into an agent's work. also, it's short, easy to type, and the domain runpane.com was available. run pane. get it?

 - - - - - - - - - - - - - - - -